 Slow Food – Snail of Approval

-In order to help guide our local community to food that is good, clean and fair, Slow Food Boston awards the Snail of Approval to those producers, purveyors and artisans who contribute to the Quality, Authenticity and Sustainability of the food we eat and the beverages we drink in the City of Boston and throughout Massachusetts.
+In order to help guide the local community to food that is good, clean and fair, this program awards the Snail of Approval to those producers, purveyors and artisans who contribute to the Quality, Authenticity and Sustainability of the food and the beverages.

 Quality is fundamental—food must taste good and be good for us.
 Quality includes: the freshness and wholesomeness of ingredients; the care and craft with which they are handled; the quality of life of consumers, producers and their neighbors.
 It is a standard of Quality based on food that is good, clean and fair.